-We may require additional financing to fund our operations and complete the development and commercialization of the process technologies that produce each of our products or new aspects of our existing process technologies that produce each of our products, and we may not be able to do so on favorable terms.
+We may require substantial additional financing to fund our operations and complete the development and commercialization of the process technologies that produce each of our products or new aspects of our existing process technologies that produce each of our products, and we may not be able to do so on favorable terms.

-Our operations have consumed substantial amounts of cash since inception, and over time we expect to substantially increase our spending, in particular, as we:
+Our operations have consumed substantial amounts of cash since inception, and we expect to substantially increase our spending, in particular, as we:

-- enter into and engage in strategic partnering arrangements to produce products cost-effectively at acceptable quality levels and price points, including making capital contributions for the construction of certain plants; - invest in developments with respect to our existing process technologies in order to increase their effectiveness or reduce related capital expenditures; - expand our research and development efforts; - grow our business organization; - pursue select co-development opportunities; - seek to identify additional market opportunities for the products produced using our process technologies; and - pursue partnering arrangements.
+- enter into and engage in strategic partnering arrangements to produce products cost-effectively at acceptable quality levels and price points, including making capital contributions for the construction of certain plants; - invest in developments with respect to our existing process technologies in order to increase their effectiveness or reduce related capital expenditures; - expand our research and development efforts; - grow our business organization; - pursue select co-development opportunities; - · seek to identify additional market opportunities for the products produced using our process technologies; and - pursue partnering arrangements.

-Excluding any proceeds that we receive from the exercise of Convertible Securities, we believe our existing cash and cash equivalents will be sufficient to fund our operations for at least 12 months from the date of this prospectus.
-Although we have no plans in the near- or mid-term to secure additional financing, changing circumstances may cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
+We believe our existing cash and cash equivalents will be sufficient to fund our operations for at least 12 months from the date of this prospectus.
+However, changing circumstances may cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
 Moreover, we and our industry partners may experience delays in the production of commercial quantities of products, in a manner that is cost-effective and at suitable quality levels, which would postpone our ability to generate revenue associated with the sale of such products.
 Securing additional financing could require a substantial amount of time and attention from our management and may divert a disproportionate amount of its attention away from our business activities, which may adversely affect our ability to conduct our day-to-day operations.
 In addition, we cannot guarantee that future financing will be available in sufficient amounts or on terms acceptable to us, if at all.
 If we are unable to raise additional capital when required or on acceptable terms, we may be required to: